Fostering Equity: Creating Shared Understanding for Building Community Resilience

 Many resources beyond the scope of this guide exist to support individuals and organizations in navigating specific aspects of the work to heal trauma, foster equity and build community resilience.
 This section includes several tools and articles from the social justice and equity building fields that expand upon ideas and concepts from the Fostering Equity guide.
 This is not a comprehensive list, but rather a starting point for deepening your work to build a resilient nation.

 The Pair of ACEs

 Across the country, parents, families and communities face the challenge of achieving or maintaining good health in the face of daunting adversity.
 Childhood adversity or trauma such as abuse and neglect, parental substance abuse and incarceration, oftentimes are rooted in community environments lacking equity as measured by concentrated poverty, poor housing conditions, higher risk to violence and victimization, and homelessness.
 These inequitable community conditions provide little access to support or buffers that support resilience.
-Download What's Equity Got to Do With It?, a one-pager describing the relationship between trauma, equity, and resilience here.
+What's Equity Got to Do With It? is a one-pager describing the relationship between trauma, equity, and resilience here available for download.

 Inequity By Design

 Adverse community environments are the result of policies and practices across multiple systems that were perfectly designed for the place-based inequities they produce.
 Many of the nation’s poor live in communities of concentrated poverty not by choice, but rather by design – the cumulative result of social and criminal policies enacted over the course of our nation’s history.

 For example, federal policy and lending practices in the real estate industry in the early 20th century supported housing segregation – creating patterns of racial and economic segregation that persist today.
 These policies combined with the inequitable enforcement of policies across criminal justice (enforcement and incarceration) and public education (funding) also help to explain the place-based differences in who is arrested, length of incarceration and odds of completing high school and attaining higher education.